bhamtestautomation/bhamtestautomation-site/readme.md

 Once all your dependencies are installed, run `npm run build` to generate all of the static contents to `build/`.

+You can also run `npm run preview` to start the site on a local http server to preview the contents.

 ### Contents

 All of the site's structure is stored under `contents/` as [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Posts can be created under `contents/posts` and any other folder/file contents will be created as static pages.